luapower/luajit/luajit.md

 Linux binaries are built with `rpath=$ORIGIN` which makes ldd look for shared objects in the directory of the exe first.

+`-Wl,--disable-new-dtags` was also used so that it's `RPATH` not `RUNPATH` that is being set, which makes `dlopen()` work the same from dynamically loaded code too (this enables eg. `terralib.linklibrary` to link against luapower libraries by name alone).
+I'm biting my tongue so hard here...

 #### OSX

 OSX binaries are built with `rpath=@loader_path` which makes the